monmon0/mon-site/content/about.md

 - I love getting into heated debate, a little too much for my own good.
 - I used to work in my family's VR arcade that makes me exceptionally skilled at Beat Saber (like **actually**).
 - I can recite quotes from The Big Bang Theory

+### Curent Life Vision
+- Single pet owner travelling and living all over Asia (I really miss the people and the food).
+- Find something I can devote my adult years too since if I don't want a family, I need to employed myself elsewhere.
+- Commission the art god <a href="https://twitter.com/rei_17" target ="_blank"> Rei </a>

 <h1>Some of my favourite quotes</h1>